-There are a number of ways to convey an idea to a client, one of them is by laying it out in a clear presentation deck.
-A document that describes your intentions, your idea and sets the tone for what’s to come.
-While the slides should be particular to your situation, here are some useful thoughts and advice to develop a presentation that flows.
-Before you start preparing the presentation, answer the question below:
+There are many ways to convey an idea to a client, and one effective method is by creating a presentation deck that clearly describes your intentions, idea, and sets the tone for what’s to come.
+While the slides should be tailored to your specific situation, here are some useful thoughts and advice on how to develop an impactful presentation.
+Before you begin preparing your presentation, answer the following questions:

-- Who is your client — understand the needs, wants, and values and why they should be interested in what you’re offering.
+- Who is your client?
+Understand their needs, wants, and values, and why they would be interested in what you’re offering.

-- What is your idea — what is it that you are selling, what is your point of view.
+- What is your idea?
+What are you selling?
+What is your point of view?

-- Who is your audience — will you be sending or showing this deck too, what is their role, what is their background, how in-depth is their knowledge on the topic at hand.
+- Who is your audience?
+Who will be viewing this deck?
+What is their role, background, and knowledge level on the topic at hand?

-- What is your expected outcome — what are you trying to achieve with this presentation and what will be the next foreseeable steps depending on the outcome of the presentation.
+- What is your expected outcome?
+What are you trying to achieve with this presentation, and what will be the next foreseeable steps depending on the outcome?

-- Present your Idea/concept, creative proposition.
-Again be clear and concise.
-No more than 1-2 sentences.
+- Present your idea/concept, creative proposition.
+Be clear and concise, this should be no more than 1-2 sentences.
 This is the core substance of your pitch.
 Make sure it’s memorable and easy to understand.
-Here you’re answering the ques “WHAT?” — What is your Grand Idea.
+Here you’re answering the question “WHAT?” — what is your grand idea.

-- To support your idea you need to help the client visualize how it will come to life.
-Do the work for them.
-Show visuals of what the execution of this idea would look like.
+- To help the client visualize how your idea will come to life, create visuals of what the execution of this concept would look like.

-- Recap the idea and how it related to the problem at hand and the target market.
+- Recap the idea and how it relates to the problem at hand and the target market.
 What would be the tangible benefit of this idea and the goal it will achieve.
-With this information you will answer the “HOW?” — How does this idea work.
+With this information, you will answer the “HOW?” — How does this idea work.
 You also come back to WHY it will work.

 - Leave a blank or thank you slide at the end for Q&A.

-- Keep your deck as short as possible.
+- Keep your deck as concise as possible.

-- Anticipate possible questions and have your answer ready.
+- Anticipate potential questions and prepare your answers in advance.

-- Make sure your font size and color palette make the copy readable.
+- Ensure that your font size and color palette make the copy easy to read.

-- Educate your client don't just sell an idea to them.
-Provide such a good rationale that they can clearly understand why your idea/campaign works best for their challenge.
-Give them enough to not do the math but simply move to the next steps.
+- Educate your client, don't just sell an idea to them.
+Provide a compelling rationale that clearly explains why your idea/campaign is the best solution for their challenge.
+Give them enough information so they can grasp the concept without having to do the calculations and move smoothly to the next steps.

-- Hire someone who works in this field
+- Consider hiring someone who has experience in this field for advice or review.